Statement and declaration

 The Growth and Infrastructure Act 2013, introduced on 1 October 2013, allows the County Council to charge a fee to recover the costs of processing an application.
 The fees are set out below.
 Please note that applications will not be processed without payment of the appropriate fee.
 From 1 December 2016 the legislation has been changed to remove the previous requirement to post notices on site for Highways Act 1980 section 31(6) landowner deposits.
 The fees have therefore been reduced to reflect this change.

-- Processing an application for a Highways statement and map to be added to the Statutory Register of deposits on the county council website £200*.
+- Processing an application for a highways statement and map (Part B of the CA16 form) to be added to the statutory register of deposits on the county council website £200*

-- Processing the declaration to confirm and renew a Highways statement and map £200*.
+- Processing the declaration to confirm and renew a highways statement and map (Part C of the CA16 form) £200*

 (*The County Council reserves the right to increase the fee for extensive land holdings or deposits consisting of multiple plans)